mwb86/git-basics/README.md

 ![Detached HEAD](images/detached_head.png)

 If we open our project in Sublime, we can see that the clock has been turned back.
 Awesome!
 Unfortunately, it's a "look, don't touch" sort of thing - while we're in what's called 'detached HEAD' mode, it's not possible to make new commits.
-However there are other commands that let us do that... but first, let's look at how snapshots get made in the first place.
+However there are other commands that let us do that... but first, a lab!

+#### Lab :: Browsing Through History

 ### Making History